jneidel/dotfiles/videos.md

 #### JavaScript

-- Expectation if youre a JS dev compared to more stable languages like java: [How do I increase my value as a programmer on the job market?](https://www.youtube.com/watch?v=G_l0ZZGKrAo)
+- Expectation if you're a JS dev compared to more stable languages like java: [How do I increase my value as a programmer on the job market?](https://www.youtube.com/watch?v=G_l0ZZGKrAo)

 ## Entertainment